Levi Bellfield confesses to Lin and Megan Russell murders, lawyer says

 It is understood the alleged confession has been referred to the Criminal Cases Review Commission (CCRC).

-Kent Police referred the PA news agency to a previous statement made by the force, where it said its position on Stone’s conviction remains unchanged.
+Kent Police referred to a previous statement made by the force, where it said its position on Stone’s conviction remains unchanged.

 Bellfield is thought to be the only criminal in UK legal history to be serving two whole-life orders.